-- Act governs the antitrust considerations that could arise in connection with the purchase or sale of an ongoing concern. - Act 80 of 1976 (Employee Severance): Pursuant to Act 80 employees who are discharged without just cause have a right to severance pay based on the length of their employment.
+- The Puerto Rico Monopoly Act: The Puerto Rico Monopoly Act governs the antitrust considerations that could arise in connection with the purchase or sale of an ongoing concern. - Act No. 80 of 1976 (Employee Severance): Pursuant to Act No. 80 of 1976, employees who are discharged without just cause have a right to severance pay based on the length of their employment.
 If the purchaser does not retain the employees of the target company, the purchaser must retain an amount sufficient to satisfy the employees' severance payments from the purchase price. - The Puerto Rico Internal Revenue Code: On the tax front, Puerto Rico enjoys fiscal autonomy.
 The United States Internal Revenue Code excludes Puerto Rican entities from the definition of "United States Person" and treats them as foreign entities.
-Therefore, Puerto Rican entities and entities organised outside the United States doing business in Puerto Rico are not subject to United States income tax, except to the extent that they (1) engage in trade or business within the United States, or (2) derive certain categories of investment income from United States sources.
+Therefore, Puerto Rican entities and entities organised outside the United States doing business in Puerto Rico are not subject to United States income tax, except to the extent that they (a) engage in trade or business within the United States, or (b) derive certain categories of investment income from United States sources.